About Adolfo Suárez Madrid-Barajas Airport (MAD)

 Public transport rail:

-Madrid Barajas Airport has two banks, one in Terminal 2 and another in Terminal 4.
-There are also bureaux de change and ATMs dotted throughout the airport.
+Madrid-Barajas Airport has two banks, one in Terminal 2 and another in Terminal 4.
+There are also currency exchange services and ATMs dotted throughout the airport.

 A selection of more than 100 shops can be found at the airport, including duty-free for passengers leaving the European Union.
-Items available range from local produce and souvenirs to jewellery and electronics.
+Items available will range from local produce and souvenirs to jewelry and electronics.

-There are nurseries for young children in Terminals 2 and 4 and a children's playground in Terminal 2.
-Pharmacies are located in Terminals 1, 2 and 4, while first aid stations can be found in Terminals 2 and 4.
-Madrid Barajas Airport also has chapels in Terminals 1, 2 and 4 and travel agencies and tour operators in the arrivals areas of the terminals.
+There are nurseries in terminals 2 and 4 and a children’s playground in Terminal 2.
+Pharmacies are located in terminals 1, 2 and 4, while first aid stations are in Terminals 2 and 4.
+Madrid-Barajas Airport also has chapels in terminals 1, 2 and 4 and travel agencies and tour operators in the arrivals areas of the terminals.

-Madrid Barajas Airport is fully accessible to wheelchair users.
-Airlines can provide wheelchairs upon request: passengers should request this service in advance of travel.
+The airport is fully accessible to wheelchair users.
+Airlines can provide wheelchairs upon request, however, passengers should request this service prior to travel.
 There are reserved car parking spaces for disabled travellers in the airport car parks.

-Long- and short-stay car parking is provided at Madrid Barajas Airport within six public parking areas.
-Short-term options include the outdoor P1 car park in front of the terminal building, the indoor P2 car park (which has direct access to terminals T2 and T3), and a 'parking express' facility (for stays of less than 30 minutes) at Terminal 2.
-Long-term parking is available at a remote car park with 1,655 spaces: a free shuttle bus operates between this area and the terminals.
+Long and short-stay car parking is provided within six public parking areas.
+Short-term options include the outdoor P1 car park in front of the terminal building, the indoor P2 car park, which has direct access to terminals T2 and T3, and a ‘parking express' facility for stays of less than 30 minutes at Terminal 2.
+Long-term parking is available at a remote car park, and a free shuttle bus operates between this area and the terminals.
 Additional services include VIP car parks near each terminal.
 Parking can be pre-booked via the airport's website.